Generic Name: Filgrastim-sndz (fil GRA stim)

 - Purple spots or redness of the skin.

-- Enlarged and ruptured spleens have happened with Zarxio (filgrastim-sndz injection).
+- Enlarged and ruptured spleens have happened with Zarxio (filgrastim-sndz).
 Sometimes, ruptured spleens have been deadly.
 Call your doctor right away if you have left upper stomach pain or left shoulder pain.

 What are some other side effects of Zarxio?